brenden200/python-wiget-windows-updater/README.md

 # python-wiget-windows-updater
-icon that executes winget updates for the latest patches
+icon that executes winget updates for the latest patches intended to sit on the Windows desktop or taskbar